What You Should Know About Driving In Austin Under Severe Weather

 1. Check your vehicle for any faulty components: Before heading out, it is important to check if your wheels have sufficient air and meet air pressure standards.
 Cold temperatures cause air within the tire to contract, meaning less tire pressure.
 Check your heater, headlights, and brakes to make sure they are fully functionable as well.

-2. Carry an emergency kit: Carrying a utility bag in your car can save you from a dangerous situation caused by poor weather.
+2. Carry an emergency kit: Carrying a car emergency kit in your car can save you from a dangerous situation caused by poor weather.
 Make sure that your utility bag contains jumper cables, ice scrapers, anti-freeze, and blankets just in case.

 3. Defog your windows: One of the major factors in these types of accidents tends to be lack of visibility.
 When driving in harsh weather conditions, it is wise to defog your windows when out on the road during cold weather.
 Check your vehicle manual to find out how.